Canal Holidays Guide to the Four Counties Ring

 Shrugbrough Hall: interior, grounds, rare breeds farm

 Gailey Round House

 Harecastle Tunnel: built 1827 to replace the original 1777 tunnel which had no towpath - boatmen had to 'leg it' by lying on the boat roof and 'walking' the boat through - horses walked over the top.

 The Four Counties Ring makes a good one week holiday, although strenuous at times.
 Alternatively, an out-and-back holiday can be taken from any of the bases.

-Mid-week and weekend breaks are available from all Holidays in the UK bases on the Four Counties Ring.
+Mid-week and weekend breaks are available from all Canal Holidays bases on the Four Counties Ring.
 Historic Chester may be reached on a short break from Base 18.